-- (I) In addition to complying with the requirements of this chapter, the tailrace maximum TDG criteria at hydropower dams shall be applied in accordance with Endangered Species Act consultation documents associated with spill operations on the Snake and Columbia rivers, including operations for fish passage.
-The Endangered Species Act consultation documents are those by which dams may legally operate during the time that the adjusted criteria in (f)(ii)(B) of this subsection are in use. - (II) Application of the tailrace maximum TDG criteria must be accompanied by a department approved biological monitoring plan designed to measure impacts of fish exposed to increased TDG conditions throughout the spring spill season.
-Beginning in the year 2021, plans must include monitoring for nonsalmonid fish species and must continue for a minimum of five years, and thereafter as determined by the department. - (III) TDG must be reduced to allowances specified in (f)(ii)(A) of this subsection if the calculated incidence of gas bubble trauma in salmonids (with a minimum sample size of (( $\frac{\text{fifty}}{\text{fish}}$ )) $\frac{50}{\text{fish}}$ required weekly) or nonsalmonids (with a minimum sample size of (( $\frac{\text{fifty}}{\text{fish}}$ )) $\frac{50}{\text{fish}}$ required weekly) exceeds: - Gas bubble trauma in nonpaired fins of (( $\frac{\text{fifteen}}{\text{or}}$ )) $\frac{15}{\text{percent}}$ ; - Gas bubble trauma in nonpaired fins of five percent and gas bubbles occlude more than ((twenty-five)) 25 percent of the surface area of the fin. - If gas bubble trauma exceeds these biological thresholds, additional monitoring must demonstrate the incidence of gas bubble trauma below biological thresholds before TDG can be adjusted to allowances specified in this subsection.
+(I) In addition to complying with the requirements of this chapter, the tailrace maximum TDG criteria at hydropower dams shall be applied in accordance with Endangered Species Act consultation documents associated with spill operations on the Snake and Columbia rivers, including operations for fish passage.
+The Endangered Species Act consultation documents are those by which dams may legally operate during the time that the adjusted criteria in (f)(ii)(B) of this subsection are in use.

+(II) Application of the tailrace maximum TDG criteria must be accompanied by a department approved biological monitoring plan designed to measure impacts of fish exposed to increased TDG conditions throughout the spring spill season.
+Beginning in the year 2021, plans must include monitoring for nonsalmonid fish species and must continue for a minimum of five years, and thereafter as determined by the department.

+(III) TDG must be reduced to allowances specified in (f)(ii)(A) of this subsection if the calculated incidence of gas bubble trauma in salmonids (with a minimum sample size of fifty fish required weekly) or nonsalmonids (with a minimum sample size of fifty fish required weekly) exceeds:

+• Gas bubble trauma in nonpaired fins of fifteen percent; or

+• Gas bubble trauma in nonpaired fins of five percent and gas bubbles occlude more than twenty-five percent of the surface area of the fin.

+If gas bubble trauma exceeds these biological thresholds, additional monitoring must demonstrate the incidence of gas bubble trauma below biological thresholds before TDG can be adjusted to allowances specified in this subsection.
 Gas bubble trauma monitoring data shall be excluded from comparison to biological thresholds when higher than normal river flow contributes to excess spill above the ability to meet (f)(ii)(B) of this subsection.
-This monitoring data exclusion shall apply for one full calendar day after reduced river flow allows attainment of (f)(ii)(B) of this subsection. - (g) Aquatic life pH criteria.
+This monitoring data exclusion shall apply for one full calendar day after reduced river flow allows attainment of (f)(ii)(B) of this subsection.

+(g) Aquatic life pH criteria.
 Measurement of pH is expressed as the negative logarithm of the hydrogen ion concentration.
 Table 200 (1)(g) lists the pH levels for each of the aquatic life use categories.

+Use Category pH Units Char Spawning and Rearing pH shall be within the range of 6.5 to 8.5, with a human-caused variation within the above range of less than 0.2 units.
+Core Summer Salmonid Habitat Same as above.
+Salmonid Spawning, Rearing, and Migration pH shall be within the range of 6.5 to 8.5 with a human-caused variation within the above range of less than 0.5 units.
+Salmonid Rearing and Migration Only Same as above. ((Non-anadromous)) Nonanadromous Interior Redband Trout Same as above.
+Indigenous Warm Water Species Same as above.